lightningWhite/EMFSensingStation/readme.md

 to follow the set up instructions near the top of this readme to configure and set the Real Time Clock.

-## TODOs

-* The logs need to be rotated.
-They grow to be much larger than the actual data and are never removed.
-* The logs need to be written to the external storage device if it is connected.
-This will allow an operator to see a problem if they don't have access to the SD card or if it gets corrupted.